HyperiumClient/Hyperium/README.md

 A: For beta, now!
 Join the <a href="https://discord.gg/RNyRgtv">Discord</a>!
 For release, we don't know!

+Q: Is there an addon tutorial?

+A: Yes, its at https://www.youtube.com/watch?v=RXTIFdoNA8c.

 ## Addons ##
 **Requirement:** Built Hyperium, JDK 8+, IDE